cronkeep/cronkeep/INSTALL.md

 It looks like on a SELinux-enabled environment running in enforcing mode, Apache is denied access to read the PAM configuration file (usually `/etc/security/access.conf`) which regulates access to the `crontab` system utility.
-The following message is then triggered:
+The following error is then triggered:
 ```
 System error You (apache) are not allowed to access to (crontab) because of pam configuration.
 ```